developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Wireless LAN Configuration - Omnitrail

-This Managed Configuration group allows an Administrator using an EMM to configure omnitrail settings for the WLAN adapter on a Zebra Android device.
+This Managed Configuration group allows an Administrator using an EMM to configure Omnitrail settings for the WLAN adapter on a Zebra Android device.

 #### Wireless LAN Configuration - Omnitrail State

-This Managed Configuration allows an Administrator using an EMM to configure whether the omnitrail feature of the WLAN adapter is turned On or Off for a Zebra Android device.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Omnitrail feature of the WLAN adapter is turned On or Off for a Zebra Android device.

 #### Wireless LAN Configuration - Omnitrail Interval

-This Managed Configuration allows an Administrator using an EMM to configure the interval at which the omnitrail feature of the WLAN adapter should emit a locational beacon on a Zebra Android device.
+This Managed Configuration allows an Administrator using an EMM to configure the interval at which the Omnitrail feature of the WLAN adapter should emit a locational beacon on a Zebra Android device.

 The value provided should be in milliseconds (ms) and should have a value in the range of 200 ms (0.2 seconds) to 5000 ms (5 seconds).

 #### Wireless LAN Configuration - Omnitrail Options

-This Managed Configuration array allows an Administrator using an EMM to specify one or more omnitrail options to be configured for the WLAN adapter on a Zebra Android device.
+This Managed Configuration array allows an Administrator using an EMM to specify one or more Omnitrail options to be configured for the WLAN adapter on a Zebra Android device.

 ##### Wireless LAN Configuration - Omnitrail Option Pair

-This Managed Configuration group allows an Administrator using an EMM to specify a name and value for a single omnitrail option to be configured for the WLAN adapter on a Zebra Android device.
+This Managed Configuration group allows an Administrator using an EMM to specify a name and value for a single Omnitrail option to be configured for the WLAN adapter on a Zebra Android device.

 ###### Wireless LAN Configuration - Omnitrail Option Name